On the parton picture of Froissart asymptotic behavior: 7. Conclusion

-\nin {\bf *} ~~ The \F behavior in the (2+1)D case which we considered in Section 2, as a simple example, is probably contradictory.
-It corresponds to gray \Fd and so leads to a not boost invariant S-matrix.
-And this signals that such a behavior breaks the t-unitarity.
+\nin {\bf *} ~~ The \F behavior in the (2+1)D case which we considered in Section 2, as a simple example, encounters the same problems.
+It corresponds to the saturated grey \Fd and so leads to a boost non-invariant S-matrix.
+This again can signal that such a behavior breaks the t-channel unitarity.
+Possibly, the problems can be avoided if the parton system is in the critical state, or in cascade partons only split (and not join) and, therefore, their density does not saturate.
+But even if this is true, it still seems rather strange and can be probably realized only if the longitudinal distribution in parton cloud is completely different, such that its mean size grows with energy ~\cite{longp}.

-\nin {\bf *} ~~ In 4D QCD the \Fd becomes almost black in the central part, but the borders of \Fd are gray and exhibit large fluctuations.
-As a result, for such impact parameters when two \Fd impact only by their borders during their collision the value of $\sigma_{in}(s,B)$ calculated in the parton model is not boost invariant and essentially differs in lab. and c.m.s. frames.
+\nin {\bf *} ~~ In the 4D QCD the \Fd becomes almost black in the central part, but the edges of \Fd are grey and exhibit large fluctuations `` from event to event''.
+As a result, for such impact parameters when two \Fd during their collision impact only by their wide edges the value of $\sigma_{in}(s,\bp)$ calculated in the parton model is not boost invariant and essentially differs in lab and cms frames.

-To avoid this contradiction \Fd border must be thin and specially arranged \footnote{ For example, if the black \Fd profile is such as results from the summation of the contributions eikonal diagrams with supercritical pomerons. } or oppositely include all the \Fd disk.
-The standard QCD picture of \Fd is different.
+To avoid this contradiction the \Fd edge must be thin and specially arranged \footnote{ For example, if the black \Fd profile is such as results from the summation of the contributions eikonal diagrams with supercritical pomerons. }, or oppositely include all the \Fd disks.
+But the standard QCD picture of \Fd is usually considered differently.

+The other possibility is that some very specific interference between different channels of interaction take place, so that the resulting transparency T is boost invariant.
+One needs for this infinite number of relations between multiparton interaction amplitudes which are not seen in the quasiclassical picture.
+The same situation one sees in the regge approach to calculations of diffraction generation cross-sections ( Section 6), where one must impose the infinite number of constraints on pomeron vertexes to preserve unitarity.

-\nin {\bf *} ~~ All this shows that the high energy parton structure of fast hadron in QCD must have some very special properties, otherwise the usually expected Froissart type behavior should not take place asymptotically. ~In principal there is a number of possibilities, such as mentioned at the end of Section 2 for the case of $(2+1_{\bot})$ dimensions, but they all look rather artificial.
+\nin {\bf *} ~~ All this shows that the high energy parton structure of a fast hadron in QCD must have some very special properties, otherwise the usually expected Froissart type behavior should not take place asymptotically. ~In principle, there is a number of possibilities, such as mentioned at the end of Section 2 for the case of $(2+1_{\bot})$ dimensions, but they all look rather artificial.